5/3/2023

 Carl Ragnestam

 And the final one from my side is maybe looking at integrated margins.
 It's continuing to slide sequentially here as well as here.
 Are you implementing any measures to start restoring it?
 I mean, I guess you might have quite massive over capacity in heated tobacco currently.
-So what is sort of the plan?
-Are you planning to take on more similar volumes to bring up capacity or is it to keep the current capacity and rather try to cross that into other similar segments but maybe not in heated tobacco?
+So what is sort of the plan here?
+Are you planning to take on more similar volumes to bring up capacity or is it to keep the current capacity and rather try to cross-sell into other similar segments but maybe not in heated tobacco?

 speaker

-Yes, I think the answer to that is a combination.
-We feel that we have a very good skill set within our integrated solutions business area.
-And we see that there are good opportunities within other areas that we have identified and that we are working on.
-And of course, we are taking down cost, but we would like to maintain our cutting edge technology to make sure that we can build a situation where we have more customers and more diversified type of products in the production.
-But that takes time.
-And as we explained during the strong growth of the VHP, it took all our energy in order to maintain that growth.
-And we saw and knew that there will be a situation where the customer will have parallel sources and that day has come and it's an opportunity for us to sort of balance the business area.
+Yes, I think the answer to that is a combination. we feel that we have a very good skill set within our integrated solutions business area and we see that there are good opportunities within other areas that we have identified and that we are working on and of course we are taking down costs but we would like to maintain our cutting edge technology to make sure that we can build a situation where we have more customers and more diversified type of products in the production but that takes time and as we explained during the strong growth of the VHP it took all our energy in order to maintain that growth and we saw and knew that there will be a situation where the customer will have parallel sources and that day has come and it's an opportunity for us to sort of balance the business area.

 speaker